 You can find course dates and times on the website or through the following link: Courses

-Only pots that are fully finished will be fired and will go through this process, i.e. pots that have been turned, decorated, named and left out to dry.
+Only pots that were fully finished will have been fired and will go through this process, i.e. pots that have been turned, decorated, named and left out to dry.
 Everything that is made and finished will be fired and kept for collection.
 This means that not every pot that you made during the course will be glazed and fired and there for collection, just the ones that were finished by you on the course.
 Nothing is thrown out but if the pot does not have a clear, full name on it then you might have difficulty in finding it.

 If the times do not suit you to collect, please send somebody else in your place to collect the pots.